Make a difference today and save on taxes. It is possible when you support OHSU or Doernbecher through your IRA.

 A Special Opportunity for Those 70½ Years Old and Older

-You can take advantage of a simple way to benefit Oregon Health & Science University Foundation and Doernbecher Children's Hospital and receive tax benefits in return.
-You can give any amount up to $100,000 per year from your IRA directly to a qualified charity such as Oregon Health & Science University Foundation and Doernbecher Children's Hospital without having to pay income taxes on the money.
+You can give any amount (up to a maximum of $100,000) per year from your IRA directly to a qualified charity such as Oregon Health & Science University Foundation or Doernbecher Children's Hospital without having to pay income taxes on the money.
+Gifts of any value $100,000 or less are eligible for this benefit and you can feel good knowing that you are making a difference at OHSU or Doernbecher.
 This popular gift option is commonly called the IRA charitable rollover, but you may also see it referred to as a qualified charitable distribution, or QCD for short.

 Why Consider This Gift?

 - Your gift will be put to use today, allowing you to see the difference your donation is making.

 - Beginning in the year you turn 72, you can use your gift to satisfy all or part of your required minimum distribution (RMD).

 - You pay no income taxes on the gift.
 The transfer generates neither taxable income nor a tax deduction, so you benefit even if you do not itemize your deductions.

 - Since the gift doesn’t count as income, it can reduce your annual income level.
 This may help lower your Medicare premiums and decrease the amount of Social Security that is subject to tax.

 No. The legislation requires you to reach age 70½ by the date you make the gift.

 Yes.
 Direct gifts to a qualified charity can be made only from an IRA.
 Under certain circumstances, however, you may be able to roll assets from a pension, profit sharing, thrift savings plan (TSP), 401(k), or 403(b) plan into an IRA and then make the transfer from the IRA directly to Oregon Health & Science University Foundation or Doernbecher Children's Hospital.
 To determine if a rollover to an IRA is available for your plan, speak with your plan administrator.